MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Set-MgBetaEducationClassAssignmentUpFeedbackResourceFolder.md

 Only teachers can perform this operation.
 The teacher determines the resources to upload in the feedback resources folder of a submission.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Set-MgEducationClassAssignmentUpFeedbackResourceFolder](/powershell/module/Microsoft.Graph.Education/Set-MgEducationClassAssignmentUpFeedbackResourceFolder?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Set (Default)